carlosbarker/csce431_fall22_BYX-Point-Service/README.md

 # Deployment

-To deploy to Heroku:

-* Create pull request in Github from new branch to merge to master
+To deploy to Heroku:Create pull request in Github from new branch to merge to master

 * Review app in Heroku automatically created for branch with pull request
 * Check review app for functionality
 * Approve pull request and merge to master